YatneEigenCode/QuickWordGif/README.md

 # QuickWordGif
-Build animated GIFs to display words using a quick client side engine with web UI.
+Build animated GIFs to display words using a quick web UI that uses a client side only code.

+Allow users to build animated GIFs by simply typing words and clicking button.

+Use the library https://github.com/sole/Animated_GIF with input images built using HTML canvas element.